-The house at 155 Argilla Rd. is said to have been moved from Newbury to Ipswich and completely restored under the ownership of Alice Gilbert Smith Bourgoin (1897-1984), who purchased the lot from the Goodales in 1951, where the early 18th Century house was placed on a modern poured concrete foundation.
-The original Newbury location of the house is unknown.
+The house at 155 Argilla Rd. is from the former Isley Farm Newbury that was moved to Ipswich and completely restored under the ownership of Alice Gilbert Smith Bourgoin (1897-1984), who purchased the lot from the Goodales in 1951, where the early 18th Century house was placed on a modern poured concrete foundation.

-Alice Gilbert Smith was born in Salem, MA in 1897 and graduated from Smith College as part of the class of 1918.
+Alice Gilbert Smith, who moved the house from its original location in West Newbury, was born in Salem, MA in 1897 and graduated from Smith College as part of the class of 1918.
 She married Jean Lucien Bourgoin (1897-1977).
 The couple had no children, and divorced in 1950.
 Alice never remarried, and was involved with the Ipswich Garden Society and the Society of Mayflower Descendants.
-She died in her home in Hopkinton, New Hampshire on 4 June 1984.
+She died in her home in Hopkinton, New Hampshire on 4 June, 1984.

 Alice Bourgoin purchased the lot from the Goodale estate, which included Goodale Orchard next door, (now Russell Orchard.)
 They purchased the property from E. Newton Brown in 1920, and he purchased from Aaron Kinsman in 1914.